kat-djc/aphis-inspection-citations-flags/README.md

    * We noticed that the most frequent APHIS inspection sites were airlines.
 While being transported, animals can be subject to unsafe conditions, lack of food and water, or otherwise improper handling.
 Investigation into report narratives could reveal critical areas of improvement for airlines.

 ## Flagged Citations
-Generated CSV files are copies of the inspections-citations CSV, with new columns using the prefix 'flag_'.
+The flag scripts' output are copies of the inspections-citations CSV, with new columns using the prefix 'flag_'.
-  * Indicator columns for conditions.
+  * Columns with the prefix 'flag_cond' are indicator columns for the conditions used to assign the flag.
 Conditions are specific to each flag and outlined in the Jupyter Notebooks that generate the CSV files.
-  * Flag columns is the name of the script, for example, the overheating flag is 'flag_overheating'

 ## Future Directions
 * The following are potential future flags: